eonu/sequentia/README.md

 ## Introduction

-Sequential data is one of the most commonly observed forms of data.
+Sequential data is a commonly-observed, yet difficult-to-handle form of data.
 These can range from time series (sequences of observations occurring through time) to non-temporal sequences such as DNA nucleotides.

-Time series such as audio signals and stock prices are often of particular interest as changing patterns over time naturally provide many interesting opportunities and challenges for machine learning.
+Time series data such as audio signals, stock prices and electro-cardiogram signals are often of particular interest to machine learning practitioners and researchers, as changing patterns over time naturally provides many interesting opportunities and challenges for machine learning prediction.

-This library specifically aims to tackle classification problems for isolated sequences by creating an interface to a number of classification algorithms.
+**Sequentia is a Python package that specifically aims to tackle classification problems for isolated sequences, by providing implementations of a number of classification algorithms**.

-Despite these types of sequences sounding very specific, you probably observe some of them on a regular basis!

-**Some examples of classification problems for isolated sequences include classifying**:
+Examples of such classification problems include:

-- a word utterance by its speech audio signal,
+- classifying a word utterance based on its speech audio signal (or some other representation such as MFCCs),
-- a hand-written character according to its pen-tip trajectory,
+- classifying a hand-written character according to its pen-tip trajectory,
-- a hand or head gesture in a video or motion-capture recording.
+- classifying a hand or head gesture in a motion-capture recording,
+- classifying the sentiment of a phrase or sentence in natural language.

+Compared to the classification of fixed-size inputs (e.g. a vector, or images), sequence classification problems faces two major hurdles:

+1. the sequences are generally of different duration to each other,
+2. the observations within a given sequence (may) have temporal dependencies on previous observations which occured earlier within the same sequence, and these dependencies may be arbitrarily long.

+Sequentia aims to provide out-of-the-box machine learning algorithms suitable for these tasks, which require minimal configuration.

+In recent times, variants of the Recurrent Neural Network (particularly LSTMs and GRUs) have generally proven to be the most successful in modelling long-term dependencies in sequences.
+However, the design of RNN architectures is very opiniated and requires much configuration and engineering, and is therefore not included as part of the package.

 ## Features